 - Shares purchased or redeemed through a systematic purchase or withdrawal plan;

-- Checkwriting redemptions from bond and money funds;
+- Checkwriting redemptions from money market and certain bond funds;

 - Shares purchased through the reinvestment of dividends or capital gain distributions;

 - Shares redeemed by the fund to pay fund fees or shareholder account fees;

 - Transfers and changes of account registration within the same fund;

 - Shares purchased by asset transfer or direct rollover;

 - Shares purchased or redeemed through IRA conversions and recharacterizations;

 - Transactions in Section 529 college savings plans;

 - Shares converted from one share class to another share class in the same fund; and